Merkoba/Harambe/README.md

 Triggered when a single image and 1 or more audio files are going to be uploaded.

 It creates an `mp4` video.

+## Gif Magic

+Join multiple images into a `gif`.

+Triggered when multiple non-gif images are going to be uploaded.